The Clear Edge

 Result: Raise ceiling from $78K to $100K-$110K before needing significant team expansion

-The $100K Breaking Point: Team Coordination
+The $100K Capacity Ceiling: Team Coordination Overhead and Management Load

-Constraint: Team coordination overhead caps growth at $95K-$105K
+Constraint: Team coordination overhead caps growth at $95K-$105K.

 Common situation at $100K: